-For both the AA3103-H18 and the AA3103-O sheets, even the simplest FC-Taylor can give reasonable predictions of the plastic anisotropy based solely on the texture.
-This demonstrates that the plastic anisotropy exhibited by the two materials is mainly due to their respective textures.
-Predictions from the Alamel-type models, the VPSC model and the CPFEM are generally better than these FC-Taylor predictions.
-In these advanced CP models, the strain-constraints of the FC-Taylor theory are relaxed to various extents, which render these models more physically reasonable.
-Grain morphology can be considered by these advanced CP models as one extra microstructure information in addition to the texture.
-Despite their difference in handling the grain morphology, the performance of these CP models in predicting plastic anisotropy and its evolution is believed to be improved, even not significantly [15].
+Even the simple FC-Taylor model was found to give reasonable predictions of the plastic anisotropy of the AA3103-H18 and AA3103-O sheets based solely on the texture.
+This indicates that the plastic anisotropy exhibited by the two materials is mainly due to their respective textures.
+The predictions of the Alamel-type models, the VPSC model and CPFEM are generally better than those of the FC-Taylor model.
+In these advanced CP models, the strain constraints imposed in the FC-Taylor model are relaxed to various extents, rendering these models more physically reasonable.
+The grain morphology can be considered in these advanced CP models in addition to texture.
+Despite their difference in handling the grain morphology, the performance of these CP models in predicting plastic anisotropy and its evolution is believed to be improved, even though not significantly [15].